 Drug trafficking is a major contributor to the availability of illegal drugs in Muscogee County.
 With the rising number of overdose deaths, it is important to stop those involved in this act to create a drug-free community.
 Efforts by the police department and health department have helped reduce cases of the drug overdose in the city, but there is always room for more improvement.

 Columbus is determined to kick end the drug epidemic affecting the community by setting up treatment facilities across the city.
-These Columbus drug treatment facilities have different programs available to handle the various types of substance misuse and alcohol dependency.
+These drug treatment facilities have different programs available to handle the various types of substance misuse and alcohol dependency.
 There are three main types of treatment programs, and each is helpful for different people in different situations.
-Before checking yourself into a drug rehab center in Columbus, GA, get to know your options so that you can make an informed choice.
+Before checking yourself into a drug rehab center, get to know your options so that you can make an informed choice.
 Here are some of the treatment plans available in the city.

-Outpatient programs are highly flexible plans for drug treatment in Columbus.
+Outpatient programs are highly flexible plans for drug treatment.
 These programs are ideal for patients with mild alcohol and substance dependencies.
-This type of drug and alcohol treatment in Columbus still involves therapy and counseling, but is not as intensive as with the other programs.
-Outpatient drug rehab in Columbus, GA permits patients to continue with their work or educational needs while undergoing treatment.
+This type of drug and alcohol treatment still involves therapy and counseling, but is not as intensive as with the other programs.
+Outpatient drug rehab permits patients to continue with their work or educational needs while undergoing treatment.

-When entering a program for drug rehab in Columbus, Georgia, patients are advised to carefully consider all relevant factors, including cost, program features, flexibility, level of addiction and distance to the treatment facility.
-For instance, a patient might opt for a PHP if his or her home environment does not have triggers for relapse.
+When entering a program for drug rehab, patients are advised to carefully consider all relevant factors, including cost, program features, flexibility, level of addiction and distance to the treatment facility.
+For instance, a patient might opt for a PHP if his or her home environment does not have triggers for a recurrence of use.
 Always choose a program that will help you fight your dependency without much strain.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.